surevelox/OrchardCore.Modules/docs/src/guide/cookbook/payment.md

 ## Install Payment

 From `workspaceroot` navigate to `cookbook.web`.
-Using the ".net cli", add nuget package reference for Licensing module.
+Using the ".net cli", add nuget package reference for Payment module.

 Run following command to add latest version of the Payment Module.